nulldiego/docker-media-server/RASPBERRY.md

 Additionaly, it forwards some ports to your local machine for easier access.
 Ports 9091 (transmission), 5050 (flexget) and 32400 (plex) from Raspberry are now accesible from your local machine through 127.0.0.1:{port}.

+You may see some log errors if the Raspberry isn't using those ports yet.

 ## Docker

 Install Docker: